Now’s the time to set our sights on 100% clean energy

 We have only a few weeks left before the end of the legislative session on July 31.
 Now is the time for Massachusetts to take a decisive step toward 100% renewable energy.

 You can take action today by asking your state representative to support the 100% Clean Act.
 With your help, we can win a big victory for cleaner air, healthier communities, and a safer future for all of us.

 Ask your state representative to support the 100% Clean Act

 When our communities run on renewable energy, our air will be cleaner, our families will be healthier, and we'll have a shot at preventing the worst impacts of global warming.
 Ask your state representative to support the 100% Clean Act today.

 State Director, Environment Massachusetts

 Ben directs Environment Massachusetts’ efforts to promote clean air, clean water, clean energy and open spaces in Massachusetts.
 In 2016, he launched a campaign to repower Massachusetts with 100 percent renewable energy.
-Prior to assuming his current role, Ben led the organization’s effort to get Massachusetts to 20 percent renewable electricity by 2025.
 His areas of expertise lie in renewable energy and the impacts of fossil fuel pollution, and he has authored reports on clean energy policies at the local, state and federal levels, earning media coverage statewide.
-Ben lives in Boston, where he enjoys exploring the city on foot, by bike and by public transit.
+Ben lives in Brookline and enjoys exploring the region on foot, by bike and by public transit.